alphasaur666/PlagiarismChecker/README.md

 Make sure u get tensorflow, scikit learn, numpy, etc.

-Lot of thanks goes to UPK Lab, for providing the training of the models!
+Lot of thanks goes to UKP Lab, for providing the training of the models!